jdeacon27/composer-dates-quiz/README.md

  Wikipedia).
 Mozart for example doesn't have all the registry names or all the names that Leopold thought were in the registry.
 Instead he is Wolfgang Amadeus Mozart.

-If the CSV file is edited, one has to be VERY CAREFUL.
+If the CSV file is edited, one has to be *VERY CAREFUL*.
 Editing in Excel, for example, typically won't work because Excel's CSV export is very bad at handling encodings, and it's very easy to lose all the accented letters.
 I use a good text editor like Notepad++, or OpenOffice.
-I think I exported the CSV from OpenOffice using UTF8.
+I think I exported the CSV from OpenOffice using it's default encoding - Western Europe(Windows-1252).

 There is a jar file in addition to the sources.
 It doesn't include the database (the CSV file).
 I'm not even sure if it could.
 Anyway, you'd need to download the CSV with the jar file.